Are you looking for the best kind of knife to use in the kitchen?

 What is White Steel?

 White steel is a high-carbon steel that you can sharpen into a razor-like edge.
-Many chefs will opt for white steel knives because they can create the perfect cuts with them.
+And thanks to this higher carbon content, many chefs will opt for white steel knives because they can create the perfect cuts with them.

 A white steel petty knife, for example, is ideal for exacting fish cuts, garnishes, and other kitchen tasks that call for complete precision.